 Islam is not the religion of peace, nor (as its detractors would have it) is it the religion of war.
 Islam is the religion of obsessive-compulsive disorder.
 Anyone who's been a Muslim for more than five minutes has had to deal with a nosy uncle or auntie getting all up in their grill over something or another.
 Comedy blogger Maniac Muslim points out a few particularly annoying ones here and here and here and - well, it's a really big issue among the ummah (Muslim community).

-(Also, you would not BELIEVE the drama surrounding which day marks the end of Ramadan.
+Also, you would not BELIEVE the drama surrounding which day marks the end of Ramadan.
 Muslims worldwide basically pick one of like three days to start Eid on.
 Somehow we manage to agree on every single other day of the calendar, but Eid?
-Never.)
+Never.

 This makes a great amount of sense, considering the explicit connections between Islam and Judaism.
 Jewish law and Islamic law work more or less the same way: rabbis and imams are basically all lawyers and judges in the courts of God's Law; the spiritual-advice thing started out as secondary.
 Or to be more succinct: Christian seminaries teach theology, with a bit of religious law on the side.
 Islamic and Jewish ones tend to focus more on religious law, with theology on the side.
-Additional problems in Islam appear because there are literally over 1,000 times more Muslims than there are Jews (13 million vs. 1.6 billion), and there are correspondingly more religious opinions (even with the Jews working overtime on having opinions), codified into four major Sunni schools of jurisprudence, plus one major Shiite one, plus several smaller Shiite ones, plus dissenters, and of course every Muslim is perfectly free to pick and choose from the smorgasbord of opinions, so long as they don't contradict each other (except for Shias, who typically follow one marja or ayatollah, but tend to pick and choose on the more minor matters addressed by lesser clerics).
+Additional problems in Islam appear because there are literally over 100 times as many Muslims as there are Jews (13 million vs. 1.6 billion), and there are correspondingly more religious opinions (even with the Jews working overtime on having opinions), codified into four major Sunni schools of jurisprudence, plus one major Shiite one, plus several smaller Shiite ones, plus dissenters, and of course every Muslim is perfectly free to pick and choose from the smorgasbord of opinions, so long as they don't contradict each other (except for mainstream "Twelver" Shias, who typically follow one marja or ayatollah, but tend to pick and choose on the more minor matters addressed by lesser clerics).

 On that note, Islam prescribes a hierarchy of which rules to follow in any given situation, starting from any directly-related clause quoted in the Qur'an (if any are applicable), then the hadith (the Prophet's Traditions), then opinions of jurists, up until lastly, one's personal take on the situation.
 Some Muslims even believe in some sort of God's Rule Zero: "God is Perfectly Just and All-Knowing.
 Thus, He will know what circumstances you are in when encountering this type of situation; Inshallah, He will understand."
 Conversely, Rule Zero Corollary is thusly said as: "God will always know any attempts to Rules Lawyer for one's personal benefit.
 Don't try it."